k0sproject/k0s/docs/architecture/adr-001-autopilot-oci-basic-auth-support.md

 }
 ```

-The secret pointed to by the provided `ArtifactPullSecret` property is expected to by of type `kubernetes.io/dockerconfigjson` if the protocol in use is `oci://` (see below) or of type `kubernetes.io/basic-auth` if protocols `http://` or `https://` are used .
+The secret pointed to by the provided `ArtifactPullSecret` property is expected to by of type `kubernetes.io/dockerconfigjson` if the protocol in use is `oci://` (see below) or of type `Opaque` if protocols `http://` or `https://` are used.

 Example configuration for OCI: